stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 # Create Entity List

-`GraphqlToTsql` needs an instance of each of your Entities.
-When you execute a `GraphqlToTsql` Action, the entity list is set on a `GraphqlActionSettings` object.
+When calling on `GraphqlToTsql` to process a GraphQL query, you must pass in a `List<EntityBase>`, with instances of all your entities.

-The [Reference Application](https://github.com/stevekerrick/GraphqlToTsql/blob/main/src/DemoEntities/DemoEntityList.cs) uses a static class named `DemoEntityList` for this:
+The [Reference Application](https://github.com/stevekerrick/GraphqlToTsql/blob/main/src/DemoEntities/DemoEntityList.cs) uses a static class named `DemoEntityList` for this purpose:

 ```csharp
 public static class DemoEntityList